Background

 Bypass selection criteria and conduit choice informed by contemporary RCTs

-For BEST-CLI and BASIL trial evidence, conduit selection criteria, and revascularization algorithm, see 10Ch.
+For BEST-critical limb ischemia (CLI) and BASIL trial evidence, conduit selection criteria, and revascularization algorithm, see 10Ch.
 10.

 Objective perfusion targets for wound healing (toe pressure, TcPO2, SPP) and their use

-Objective perfusion measurements are essential for assessing tissue viability and guiding revascularization in CLTI.
-Toe pressure <30 mmHg or transcutaneous oxygen tension (TcPO₂) <25–30 mmHg indicates critical ischemia with low likelihood of wound healing without revascularization.
+Objective perfusion measurements are essential for assessing tissue viability and guiding revascularization in chronic limb-threatening ischemia (CLTI).
+Toe pressure (TP) <30 mmHg or transcutaneous oxygen tension (TcPO₂) <25–30 mmHg indicates critical ischemia with low likelihood of wound healing without revascularization (Conte 2019)📄.
+In patients with diabetes, the 2025 ACC scientific statement emphasizes that TP and TcPO₂ are more reliable diagnostic tools than the ankle-brachial index (ABI), which may be falsely elevated due to medial arterial calcification (MAC) (Das 2025).
 Skin perfusion pressure (SPP) <30–40 mmHg similarly predicts poor healing.
-These thresholds should be used to establish hemodynamic targets for revascularization and to reassess nonhealing wounds after intervention [6].
+These thresholds should be used to establish hemodynamic targets for revascularization and to reassess nonhealing wounds after intervention [@conte2019; @acc2025-h].